meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-WhatIsNerdspal.md

 #Complement your academic profile

 When you post something on nerdspal, your post is accompanied with a marks awarding section.
-Your [peers](https://nerdspal.com/Account/League) can award marks to them based upon the usefulness, clarity and all those nice *things*.
-This adds up your total marks.
+Your [peers](https://nerdspal.com/Account/League) can award marks to them based upon the usefulness, clarity and all those *nice things*.

-This finally goes to your profile.
+This adds up your total marks which finally goes to your profile.

 #Quality on high